 The photo below was taken with a single 21mm extension tube to shorten the minimum focusing distance to an even further extent.

 The largest extension tube in the three member set is 31mm long.
 Here the focusing distance is getting really short and can get you in really close to your subject.

-There is no loss in image quality when using extension tubes for macro photography.
+There is no loss in image quality when using extension tubes for your macro photography.
 Extension tubes have no glass or other optical components that will degrade the image at all.

 They simply increase the distance between your existing lens and the camera body which decreases the minimum focusing distance of the lens you are using.
 With the 85mm f/1.8 Canon lens I used for this post, here is a chart of the minimum focusing distances that I achieved.

 They are very affordable and can give you good magnification and great working distances with a standard or moderate telephoto lens.

 Without a doubt by far, the biggest issue with extension tubes is the precision with which they are made to fit properly.
 I've read quite a few disaster stories of people having their lens and or camera get stuck.

 The best extension tubes are auto extension tubes, meaning that full auto-focus and aperture control functions perfectly between the lens and the camera.
 Often, that means you should match the maker of the extension tube to the camera maker.
 If you shoot with Nikon, you'd use macro extension tubes for Nikon.
 If you're a Canon shooter, you'll get compatibility with extension tubes for Canon.
 Have a blast.
 Keep on clicking!